This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 7 pièges à éviter en achetant une couette en soie hiver

-A winter duvet is a duvet designed to protect you from the cold in an unheated bedroom during winter.
-The standard weight for a silk duvet is 500g/m².
-Some websites offer "winter" silk duvets whose weight of 360g/m² is totally inadequate for winter.
-In reality, 360g/m² is the weight of a mid-season or temperate duvet.
-On our site, for example, you'll find 320g/m² mid-season duvets, just 40g/m² lighter.
+A winter comforter is a comforter designed to protect you from the cold in an unheated bedroom during winter.
+The standard weight for a silk winter comforter is 500g/m².
+Some sites offer "winter" silk comforters whose weight of 360g/m² is totally insufficient for winter.
+In reality, 360g/m² is the weight of a mid-season or temperate comforter.
+For example, you'll find 320g/m² mid-season comforters on our site, just 40g/m² lighter.

 Pitfall 2 - False grammage